-I have highlighted just a couple of areas of AUDE work here, however, this annual report sets out in much more detail the achievements and progress made by the Association across a whole range of activities to support and enhance the work of the estates and facilities community.
+I have highlighted just some of the activities AUDE is leading on, however, this annual report sets out in much more detail the achievements and progress made by the Association across a whole range of areas to support and enhance the work of the estates and facilities community.
 A well run estate, with high quality facilities has never been more important in supporting the mission of universities and contributing to a high quality student experience.
 Our presence in the national, trade and regional press has grown significantly, showing that AUDE is the organisation of choice for expert comment and advice.

-All that we do within AUDE depends on the active participation and involvement of colleagues throughout the sector who give freely of their time to promote and further the aims of the Association and for mutual benefit.
-I would like to offer sincere thanks to everyone who has become involved this year.
-We hope very much that you will continue to support the Association and to derive benefit from it.
+The success of AUDE relies on the collaboration and involvement of colleagues throughout the sector who give their time freely to promote and progress the aims of the Association and for mutual benefit.
+I would like to offer sincere thanks to everyone who has been involved this year.
+I hope very much that you will continue to support the Association and of course to benefit from it.

-Director of Estates and Facilities, Oxford Brookes University
+Chair of AUDE, Director of Estates and Facilities, University of Surrey